 Great beginner motorcycles are between the 250cc and 500cc class range.
 These types of motorcycles are light enough to handle, but have enough power to ride on the highway.
 It is important to find a motorcycle with comfortable seat height.
 When sitting on the motorcycle, the rider should not be on his or her tippy toes.
 Sport bike and cruiser styles can be found in this engine size category.
 For a standard riding position with relative comfort, a cruiser style should be chosen.
 For a more aggressive riding position and harder lean angles, a sport bike style should be chosen.

-The more confident in your riding abilities will really dictate why type of motorcycle you would want to ride.
+The more confident you are in your riding abilities will really dictate why type of motorcycle you would want to ride.
 The different categories of motorcycles are cruiser, sport bike, dual-sport, enduro, scooter, trikes and customs.
 What you want to ride is really up to you.
-Get an idea of what you like a research it.
+Get an idea of what you like and research it.
 Check out reviews and ride reports.
 The internet is a great resource for information.
 You can find market values on auction and classified ad sites.
 The NADA book is a good resource for what a used motorcycle can be worth.

 Selecting the Bike

 Everyone always wants the good deal.
 Those deals can be had by scanning the internet and print sources.
 There are many motorcycles on the market; you just have to find the one for you.
 After you decide what type of motorcycle you want, you must check your options.
 There are free and paid internet sites for buying and selling motorcycles.
 Most of these sites use distance from your zip code to locate local sales.
 Distance does not always deter all sales and some are willing to travel many miles for a good deal.
 It depends on how far you really want to drive.
 Look for low mileage, good cosmetic condition and good mechanical condition in your prospective buy.